daliusd/ghlite.nvim/README.md

 - [ ] Maybe we should add more key bindings to diff, like `gt` or `gs`
 - [ ] use html_url of last comment in conversation
 - [ ] Support [diffview.nvim](https://github.com/sindrets/diffview.nvim)
+- [ ] Fix messages with key bindings with override keys